 According to the publication, “the risk assessment process entails ongoing communications and information sharing between those personnel performing assessment activities, subject matter experts, and key organizational stakeholders (e.g., mission/business owners, risk executive [function], chief information security officers, information system owners/program managers).”

 Sharing your risk assessment results helps to ensure that the inputs put into the risk assessments are as accurate and credible as possible.
-Intermediate results can be used to support other basic assessments in other areas of the organization, inform business objectives, and ensure that results are meaningful, resulting in real remediation plans and actions to make your organization more secure.
+Intermediate results can be used, perhaps to support other basic assessments in other areas of the organization, inform business objectives, and to ensure that results are meaningful, resulting in real remediation plans and action to make your organization more secure.